codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 1. install: Installs the Helm chart into a Kubernetes cluster.
 This is the default mode, if a mode is not explicitly set.
 1. push: Packages the Helm chart and pushes it to the repository.
-1. authentication only: Only sets up authentication and adds the repo to the helm.
+1. authentication: Sets up authentication, and adds one or more repos to the helm.
 This is useful if you want to write your own helm commands using the freestyle step's `commands` property, but you still want the step to handle authentication.

 The operation mode is set by the `action` field, where the value can be `install`/`push`/`auth`.

+**Multiple Helm contexts for pipeline**

-If you have imported multiple Helm contexts into the same pipeline, for the `install` and `push` actions you need to define the primary Helm context to use through the `primary_helm_context` argument.
+If you have imported multiple Helm contexts into the same pipeline:
+* For the `install` and `push` actions, you need to define the primary Helm context to use through the `primary_helm_context` argument.
-For the `auth` action, if the chart has dependencies on other repos, then to authenticate the referenced repos, you need to add  `use_repos_for_auth_action: 'true'`.
+* For the `auth` action, to use the repos from the helm contexts imported into the pipeline,  add  `use_repos_for_auth_action: 'true'`.
+Otherwise, imported contexts, if any, are ignored for the `auth` action.

 For a description of these and other arguments, see [Configuration](#configuration).